 An \emph{$n$-permutation matrix} is an $n \times n$ $(0,1)$-matrix with exactly one $1$-entry in every row and every column.
 Permutations and permutation matrices are in a one-to-one correspondence that assigns to a permutation $\pi$ a permutation matrix $A_{\pi}$ with $A_{\pi}(i,j)=1 \Leftrightarrow \pi(j)=i$.

 An $m\times n$ $(0,1)$-matrix $B$ \emph{contains} a $k\times l$ $(0,1)$-matrix $S$ if $B$ has a $k\times l$ submatrix $T$ that can be obtained from $S$ by changing some (possibly none) $0$-entries to $1$-entries.
 Otherwise $B$ \emph{avoids} $S$.
 Thus, a permutation $\pi$ avoids $\rho$ if and only if $A_{\pi}$ avoids $A_{\rho}$.
 F\"{u}redi and Hajnal~\cite{FurediHajnal} studied the following problems from the extremal theory of $(0,1)$-matrices.
 Given a matrix $S$ (the \emph{forbidden matrix}), what is the maximum number $\rmex_S(n)$ of $1$-entries in an $n\times n$ matrix that avoids $S$?
-This area is closely related to the Tur\'{a}n problems on graphs and to the Davenport--Schinzel sequences.
+This area is closely related to Tur\'{a}n problems on graphs and to Davenport--Schinzel sequences.
 Functions $\rmex_S$ or their asymptotics have been determined for some matrices $S$~\cite{FurediHajnal, PettieFH, Tardos05} and these results have found applications mostly in discrete geometry~\cite{BienstockGyori, EfratSharir, Furedi90, PachTardos} and also in the analysis of algorithms~\cite{PettieAppl}.
 The F\"{u}redi--Hajnal conjecture states that $\rmex_P(n)$ is linear in $n$ whenever $P$ is a permutation matrix.
 Marcus and Tardos proved this conjecture by a surprisingly simple argument~\cite{MarcusTardos}.